Optical Fiber Patch Cords

 Single-mode Fiber (SMF):

 Single-mode fibers have small core diameters, such as 9 microns, but they are low-loss optical waveguides used for longer distances and higher bandwidth.
-SM patch cords are mainly used in telecoms, long-haul networking, and FBTH systems.
+SM patch cords are primarily used in telecommunications, long-haul networking, and fiber-to-the-home (FTTH) systems.

 Multi-mode Fiber (MMF):